Can we stop these cancer drugs without the tumor coming back?

 Summary

-This study looks at whether people with a slow-growing brain tumor (low-grade glioma) that has a specific gene change (BRAF V600) can safely stop or lower their dose of two targeted drugs (dabrafenib and trametinib) after taking them for 12-24 months.
-About 96 participants will either stop the drugs completely or slowly reduce the dose over 6 months.
-The goal is to see if the tumor stays under control with less medication.
+This study looks at whether patients with a certain type of slow-growing brain tumor (low-grade glioma with a BRAF V600 mutation) can safely stop or reduce their dose of two targeted drugs, dabrafenib and trametinib, after 12-24 months of treatment.
+About 96 participants will either stop the drugs abruptly or slowly wean off over 6 months.
+The goal is to see if the tumor stays under control without the full dose.

 Disclaimer